vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 56ff.; age of, pp. 70, 73 ff.; bhāsya

 kūra of, p.
 89; Haradatta's com.
-Aotyajas, Viṣṇucharnagūtra prohi
+Aotyajas, Viṣṇucharnasūtra prohi

 Cjjvalā on, pp. 89, 742; conflict bits speuch with, p.
 121 ; oven, between views of, and of Baudbā.
 Pp. 262, 508 ; no prayilīcitta for